AlmuhannadK/Backend-Exercise/README.md

-# Todo List API
+# Todo with Spring Boot

 ## Overview
 This project is a Todo List API developed using Spring Boot.
-It provides endpoints for managing todo lists and their items and includes user authentication and authorization to ensure that users can only access their data.
+It provides endpoints for managing todo lists and their items and includes user authentication and authorization to ensure that users can only access their data

 ## Features
-- User registration and authentication.
+- User registration and authentication
-- CRUD operations for Todo lists and Todo items.
+- Basic operations on Todo lists and Todo items and Users
-- Secure access with JWT (JSON Web Tokens).
+- Secure access with JWT (JSON Web Tokens)
 - Global exception handling.

 ## Technologies
 - **Spring Boot 3 (version 3.2.5)**
 - **Spring Security with JWT**: for authentication and authorization
 - **H2 Database**: In-memory database for testing
-- **Maven**: dependency management and project build.
+- **Maven**: dependency management and project build
-- **Lombok**: To reduce boilerplate code.
+- **Lombok**: To reduce boilerplate code

 ## Entity Diagram
-- Visual representation of the relationship between entities in the project
+- Simple visual representation of the relationships between entities in the project

 ![Todo ER Diagram](https://github.com/AlmuhannadK/Backend-Exercise/assets/47474960/c01e031a-bb29-40b4-a44e-8b6d2d633507)